nachocaru/xaprb.com/content/blog/2008-04-04-kickfire-stream-processing-sql-queries.md

 ### Why am I writing this?

-Well, they promised me chocolate&#8230;
+Well, they promised me chocolate...

 Seriously: I do have an agenda, but there are actually several motivations here.
 The first is that they initially contacted me because of my involvement with the MySQL community.
 Of course they're hoping to gain publicity through me, but they also wanted to let the community have some input.
 I've been sort of a secret liason for you, representing your interests to Kickfire.
 I've advocated pretty strongly for certain things I'll go into in a later post.